MahmoudHamdy02/mixer/README.md

 cmake --build .
 ```

-Note: On Windows you might need to manually copy some needed dlls next to the `.exe`, including `qwindowsd.dll` in a `platforms/` folder next to it.
+Note: On Windows you might need to use `windeployqt` or manually copy some needed dlls next to the `.exe`, including `qwindowsd.dll` in a `platforms/` folder next to it.

 ## Dependencies